-Recently we went on a road trip to visit some other beautiful places in northern Portugal: the wonderful village of Gimonde and beautiful city of Bragança.
-This city is the main city in this Portuguese region and is only a few quilometres away from Montesinho Natural Park and Spain.
+Recently I went on a road trip to visit some other beautiful places in Northern Portugal: the wonderful village of Gimonde and the beautiful city of Bragança.
+This city is the main city in this Portuguese region and is only a few kilometres away from Montesinho Natural Park and Spain.

 Discover the village of Gimonde

-There were several reasons that took us and take tourists to this picturesque village throughout the year: the warmth of its inhabitants, breathtaking landscapes, monuments and also the amazing gastronomy of this region, of which we can point out the wonderful smoked foods and the delicious jams.
+There were several reasons that took me and take tourists to this picturesque village throughout the year: the warmth of its inhabitants, breathtaking landscape, monuments and also the amazing gastronomy of this region, of which I must point out the wonderful smoked foods and the delicious jams.

 - Location: Rua da Costa, 5300-553, Gimonde, Bragança

-We headed down to the river where we found a beautiful Roman bridge fully made of schist and far away we saw another bridge, a modern granitic bridge.
+I headed down to the river where I found a beautiful Roman bridge fully made of schist and far away I saw another bridge, a modern granitic bridge.

-Between the two bridges we could admire a steppingstone, basically a series of raised stones used to step when crossing this river.
-This steppingstone gave and still gives the possibility to the inhabitants to cross the river from one shore to the other – we had the chance to an old couple making the crossing without any problems, but still, we preferred to cross the river through the Roman bridge.
+Between the two bridges I could admire a steppingstone, basically a series of raised stones used to step when crossing this river.
+This steppingstone gave and still gives the possibility to the inhabitants to cross the river from one shore to the other – I had the chance to see an old couple crossing without any problems, but still, I preferred to cross the river through the Roman bridge.

-It was in Gimonde that we spent the night and had lunch and dinner in our first day of this road trip.
-We stayed at one of the rooms of Casa da Mestra (affiliate link) that belongs to the group A. Montesinho Turismo – a rustic house fully refurbished and with all the amenities you’ll need to spend a great night, both on warm and cold days.
+It was in Gimonde that I spent the night and had lunch and dinner in my first day of this road trip.
+I stayed at one of the rooms of Casa da Mestra that belongs to the group A. Montesinho Turismo – a rustic house fully refurbished and with all the amenities you’ll need to spend a great night, both on warm and cold days.

-Every room has free Wi-Fi, private WC, air-conditioned and access to a communal kitchen and a shared living room with fireplace for the cold days – definitely we had a good night’s sleep!
+Every room has free Wi-Fi, private WC, air-conditioning and access to a communal kitchen and a shared living room with fireplace for the cold days – definitely I had a good night’s sleep!

-We had our meals just next to Casa da Mestra, in the famous Restaurante Típico D. Roberto.
-Here, we had the chance to try the wonderful smoked products like blood sausage and the smoked ham; the desserts were also devine – we ordered chestnut pudding and cheese pudding.
+I had my meals just next to Casa da Mestra, in the famous Restaurante Típico D. Roberto.
+Here, I had the chance to try the wonderful smoked products like blood sausage and the smoked ham; the desserts were also divine – I ordered chestnut pudding and cheese pudding.